-Splitting her time between the two beautiful cultural hubs of New York City and New Orleans, Justine dedicates much of her time to the nonprofit sector—giving back to the very cultural institutions that inspired her during her formative years.
-She serves as Secretary on the board of Seabury Academy, which promotes and provides accessible art to her hometown and surrounding area.
+Justine dedicates much of her time to the nonprofit sector, giving back to the very cultural institutions that inspired her during her formative years.
+Currently, she serves on the board of Seabury Academy, which promotes and provides accessible art to her hometown and surrounding area.
 Previously, Justine served on the board of Music Beyond, which during her tenure served communities within the Democratic Republic of the Congo.
-She is also proud to have worked and contributed to the growth and development of the Cayuga Chamber Orchestra, American Ballet Theatre, Carnegie Hall, and The Metropolitan Opera, and flutemaker Burkart Flutes and Piccolos.
+An active arts administrator, she also proudly contributed to the success of the Cayuga Chamber Orchestra, American Ballet Theatre, Carnegie Hall, The Metropolitan Opera, and flutemaker Burkart Flutes and Piccolos.